Closing off 2020 and Planning 2021: How to?

-For this reason, and also because you have asked, I have worked on the following guide to wrap up your 2019 the best way possible, and to set realistic goals for 2020.
+For this reason, (and also because you have asked :)), I have worked on the following guide to wrap up your 2020 the best way possible, and to help you set realistic goals for 2021.

-I used a mix of "methodologies and guides" I have learned from over the past years.
-Some things might not be that new to you, and some of the content is certainly not "original";
+I used a mix of "methodologies and guides" I have learned over the past years.
+Some things might not be that new to you, and some of the content is certainly not "original"; However, I am sharing with you exactly what I do.

 Don't expect the process to be perfect!
 It will be messy, but embrace it and it will eventually work out